 Buxton, Peak District & Derbyshire Dales

-This beautifully-presented, light and airy cottage is located in a quiet part of the town of Buxton, just a few minutes’ walk from the centre.
-Well furnished throughout to provide a welcoming base, this Buxton cottage is perfect for small families or couples looking to escape to the historic town of Buxton.
-All on the ground floor with some internal steps, there are two beautiful bedrooms and a spacious open plan living area with vaulted ceiling.
-Outside this Buxton cottage is a small enclosed patio seating area and communal lawned gardens with BBQ area.
-This Buxton cottage is close to a wide variety of shops, restaurants, the Pavilion Gardens, Buxton Opera House and the magnificent Devonshire Dome.
+This is an immaculate little cottage, on the outskirts of historic Buxton.
+Beautiful throughout to provide wonderful accommodation, this Buxton cottage is perfect for couples looking for a getaway in this lovely part of the Peak District.
+Commanding fantastic town views, this Buxton cottage offers a cosy living space with a dining table, perfect for a romantic meal for two, and a very comfortable sofa, ideal to snuggle up after a day out.
+Outside your Buxton holiday home is a lovely garden, with a lawn and patio area, so after a day out and about making the most of what is on offer in this part of the Peak District, sit back, relax and take in those views of Buxton.
+This Buxton cottage is close to the golf course, and a wide variety of shops, restaurants, the Pavilion Gardens, Buxton Opera House and the magnificent Devonshire Dome.
 Beautiful walks can be enjoyed at Rushup Moor and in the surrounding Peak District National Park, and cyclists can take advantage of the Tissington Trail.
 The historic houses of Haddon Hall and Chatsworth are close by, and from this Buxton cottage, the lovely market towns of Bakewell, Ashbourne and Matlock are within easy driving distance.
-This is an ideal Buxton cottage to get away from it all, but still be close to all the town’s fantastic amenities.
+This is the perfect Buxton cottage to get away from it all, but still be close to all the town’s fantastic amenities.

 Gas central heating.
-Electric oven and hob, microwave, fridge, dishwasher, TV with Freeview, DVD, iPod dock.
+Electric oven, gas hob, microwave, fridge/freezer, washing machine, WiFi, TV with Freeview, DVD.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 1 car.
-Rear patio terrace with furniture.
-Communal lawned garden.
+Front garden with patio and furniture.
 Sorry, no pets and no smoking.
-Shops and pubs 5 mins walk.
+Shop and pub 10 mins walk.

 At a glance